Fueling your body for running is critical for success in any race distance.

 - Bad Performances Should Never Diminish Your Passion.

-It is fine to feel bad about performing less to your standard, but feel bad for an hour, then let it go.
+It is fine to feel bad about performing less to your standard.
+Learn to let go and fast.
 Nothing can be done about that effort.

 - Spend Less Time Dwelling On A Poor Performance and Immediately Start Envisioning What You Can Do In Your Next Effort.

 I didn’t ‘get it’ in regards to this until 2011.

 I had numerous marathon efforts where all I had to do was drink more and tweak my training.
 That was it.
 Adjust the most important thing, your thoughts.
 Lastly, ignore the rest of the meaningless BS that won’t help you anyway.

 - Do Not Believe The Misconception That You May Feel Too Bogged Down By Drinking During Your Race